Is Your LLM Overcharging You? Tokenization, Transparency, and Incentives: Additional Experimental Details

 \section{Additional Experimental Details}

 Here, we provide additional details on the experimental setup, including the hardware used, the dataset and models used, as well as details on the generation process.

-\xhdr{Hardware setup} Our experiments are executed on a compute server equipped with 2 $\times$ Intel Xeon Gold 5317 CPU, $1{,}024$ GB main memory, and $2$ $\times$ A100 Nvidia Tesla GPU ($80$ GB, Ampere Architecture).
-In each experiment, a single Nvidia A100 GPU is used.
+\xhdr{Hardware setup} Our experiments are executed on a compute server equipped with 2 $\times$ Intel Xeon Gold 5317 CPU, $1{,}024$ GB main memory, and $2$ $\times$ H100 Nvidia GPU ($80$ GB, Hopper Architecture).
+In each experiment, a single Nvidia H100 GPU is used.

 \xhdr{Datasets} For the results presented across all figures, we generated model responses to prompts obtained from the LMSYS-Chat-1M dataset~\citep{zheng2024lmsyschat1mlargescalerealworldllm}.
 We use the LMSYS-Chat-1M dataset exclusively to obtain a varied sample of potential user prompts.
 We filter user prompts to obtain the first 1200 questions that are in English, Spanish, Russian and Chinese languages (by using the \texttt{language} keyword) and whose length (in number of characters) is in the range $[20, 100]$, to avoid trivial or overly elaborated prompts.
 Non-English prompts are only used in the results of Figure~\ref{fig:margin-dist} and Figure~\ref{fig:margin-dist-languages}.
 We have repeated our experiments with a different set of 1200 randomly selected prompts from the LMSYS-Chat-1M dataset and have found indistinguishable results.